openmc-dev/openmc/docs/source/io_formats/tallies.rst

     The mesh divisions along the y-axis.
 (For rectilinear mesh only.)

   :z_grid:
     The mesh divisions along the z-axis.
+(For rectilinear and cylindrical meshes only.)

+  :r_grid:
+    The mesh divisions along the r-axis.
+(For cylindrical and spherical meshes only.)

+  :p_grid:
+    The mesh divisions along the phi-axis.
+(For cylindrical and spherical meshes only.)

+  :t_grid:
-(For rectilinear mesh only.)
+    The mesh divisions along the theta-axis.
+(For spherical mesh only.)

   :library:
     The mesh library used to represent an unstructured mesh.
 This can be either